 18yrs+ on arrival

 Varied.
-Non Spanish speaking volunteers usually start on community projects in Quito and take Spanish lessons.
-Longer stay volunteers with basic Spanish can move on to projects on the coast and in the jungle.
+Non-Spanish speaking volunteers usually start on community projects in Quito and take Spanish lessons.
+Longer stay volunteers or with functional Spanish can move on to projects on the coast and in the jungle.

 Pre-departure helpdesk, in-country coordinating team and 24hr emergency support